 Museums and galleries are a means by which people engage with arts and heritage.
 Many regional institutions hold important collections which have the power to inspire creativity, motivate artistic expression and stimulate local regeneration.

-Our next round of museums and galleries funding will be launched later in 2020.
-We are reviewing closely the implications of Covid-19 on the design and delivery of this fund.
-The fund will continue to support curatorial expertise and excellence.
+Our next round of museums and galleries funding is now open.
+Applications can be submitted via our online portal by 5pm on Friday 8 January 2021.
 You can find out more about the grants we have made previously by clicking here.

-The Fund aims to help strengthen regional museums and galleries in the UK.
-We want to help organisations enhance and sustain curatorial development to attract a broader public.
+The Museums and Galleries Fund aims to help strengthen museums and galleries in the UK.
+We want to help organisations enhance and sustain curatorial development to attract a broader and more diverse public.

-We have earmarked around £0.5m to be awarded through the Fund in 2020.
-We expect to make no more than five or six grants for periods of two to three years.
-While the average grant size is ca. £87k we will consider higher amounts for exceptional projects.
+We have earmarked 10 per cent of our overall grants budget for the 2021/22 financial year to be awarded through the Fund in 2021.
+We expect to make five or six grants for periods of two to three years.
+While the average grant size is circa £90k we will consider higher amounts for exceptional projects.

 What we will fund

-- enable new ways of working both for established curators and those just starting out or
+- enable new ways of working both for established curators or those just starting out

-- ensure organisations are able to safeguard and advance curatorial skills through a time of development or change
+- ensure organisations are able to safeguard and advance curatorial skills and make the most of opportunities at a time of development or change.

 Who can apply

 The Fund is open to a wide variety of collection types.
 We have supported visual and decorative arts, archaeology, and social and natural history collections.
+You can find out about the grants we have made on our website and through 360 Giving.
 Accreditation is not required, but applicants are expected to demonstrate:

 - excellence in their field at a national level